Erik Jorpes: Early life

 Erik Jorpes was born as Johan Erik Johansson to a poor fisherman's family in the village of Överboda in Kökar in Åland.
 The family lived in a house called Jorpes, which he later adopted as his last name to replace the patronyme Johansson.
 After the primary school, his parents send the talented kid to high school in Turku.
-Other students of the Swedish-language Svenska klassiska lyceum came mostly from wealthy upper-class families, Jorpes was bullied of his social status and dialect.
+Other students of the Swedish-language school Svenska klassiska lyceum came mostly from wealthy upper-class families, Jorpes was bullied of his social status and dialect.
 As a result, Jorpes got interested in socialist ideas in the early 1910s.
 He joined the local Social Democratic student organization and wrote marxist articles to the newspaper Arbetet.

 Jorpes graduated in 1914 and entered the University of Helsinki to become a doctor, although his parents wished him a priest.
-Jorpes finished his medical studies in 30 January 1918, just a few days after the outbreak of the Finnish Civil War.
+Jorpes finished his medical studies on 30 January 1918, just a few days after the outbreak of the Finnish Civil War.
 Jorpes did not support the idea of an armed revolution, but joined the Red Guards medical staff as he saw it was his duty to help the wounded.
 After the Battle of Tampere on 6 April, tens of thousands of Red refugees fled from the western parts of Red Finland.
-Jorpes and his patients were evacuated from Turku to the eastern Finnish town of Vyborg.
+Jorpes and his patients were evacuated from Turku to the eastern Finnish town of Viipuri.
 They were soon transported to Soviet Russia, and finally Jorpes ended up working as a doctor in the Buy refugee camp, set for the Finnish Reds in the Kostroma Governorate.
 In August 1918, Jorpes attended the founding congress of the exile Communist Party of Finland in Moscow.

 As the Buy camp was disbanded in early 1919, Jorpes was offered a job in Saint Petersburg but he wanted to leave Russia and emigrate Sweden as a political refugee because the former Reds were prisoned in Finland.
 In the fall of 1919, Jorpes sneaked across the border to Finland and took a train to Turku.
 Jorpes was able to successfully enter Finland by wearing a bowler hat, something no one could imagine Jorpes wearing.
 Jorpes was then shipped to his parents home in Kökar by local fishermen who soon smuggled him to Vaxholm in Sweden.
 The fisherman who smuggled Jorpes were fined later for helping a criminal escape.
 The police visited the family a day after Jorpes had left.